 Human resources for sustainability

-Various members of senior management have responsibility regarding sustainability at the University.
-There is the Sustainability Advisory Panel, whose members include the Deputy Vice Chancellor (Chief Operating Officer), the Director of Estates and the Director of Finance.
-The panel’s role is to approve, implement, monitor and advise on strategies and policies such as the Energy Policy, the Carbon Management Plan and the Sustainability Manifesto.
+Various members of senior management have responsibility over sustainability at the University.
+This includes the Deputy Vice Chancellor, the Director of Estates and the Director of Finance, who are members of the Sustainability Advisory Panel.
+The panel approves, implements, monitors and advises on strategies and policies such as the Energy Policy, the Carbon Management Plan and the Sustainability Manifesto.

 A community effort

-The whole University community is key to the culture of sustainable development and responsible for helping us achieve our environmental targets.
-You can read more about how staff and students contribute in the 'Staff and Student Engagement' section on this webpage.
+The whole University community is key to the culture of sustainable development.
+Everyone is responsible for helping us achieve our environmental targets.
+You can read more about community contributions in the 'Staff and Student Engagement' section on this web page.

 Environmental auditing and management

-UAL’s Environmental Management System (EMS) is certified to the ISO 14001 International Standard (certificate number 24857).
-The EMS scope covers the University’s full estate and the environmental aspects covered include energy, water, waste, air pollution, transport, construction, biodiversity hazards and procurement (ISO 14001 Aspects Diagram (PDF 158KB)).
+UAL’s Environmental Management System (EMS) is ISO 14001 certified.
+The scope covers the University’s full estate.
+See our ISO 14001 Aspects Diagram (PDF 158KB).

 These aspects are audited at each site every 6 months.
-Sustainable procurement is also audited through the CIPS Index and through the Principles of Responsible Investment of which UAL is a signatory.
-You can view the ISO 14001 action plan and the targets for each of these audited areas here: UAL Action Plan, v3 Nov 2017 (PDF 222KB).
+Sustainable procurement is audited through the CIPS Index and through the Principles of Responsible Investment (UAL is a signatory).
+View the ISO 14001 action plan and targets for each of these areas - UAL Action Plan, v4 Feb 2019 (PDF 222KB).